awisniew207/browser/README.md

 ```

 Afterward, your terminal should inform you that the application is being displayed at `http://localhost:5173/`.
 Clicking the `Connect` button will send a log to your browser, informing you of the connection to the Lit Network.

+# Other Frameworks

+If you would like to use frameworks other than React, a repository similar to this one can be setup using the steps below:
+1. `yarn create vite@latest`
+2. Choose project name, framework, and configuration of choice.
+3. `yarn add @lit-protocol/lit-node-client`
+4. Be sure to use Polyfills since this is a browser implementation.
+Make your `vite.config` file similar to the one in this repository.